-Grading is based on the sum of the following: 3 exams, 13 quiz scores, and 3 module assignments.
-There will be 600 points possible in the course.
+Grading is based on the sum of the following: 3 exams, 13 quiz scores, one course structure quiz, and one assignment due at the end of the term.
+There will be 480 points possible in the course.

 Each exam will have 50 questions and will be worth a total of 100 points apiece for a total of 300 exam points.
-Your quiz score will be based on the total of your 13 quizzes each worth 10 points, so there will be 130 quiz points available.
-You will have 3 module assignments each worth 30 points for a total of 90 points.
-There is the option for extra credit.
+Your quiz score will be based on the total of your 13 quizzes; there will be 130 quiz points available.
+You will have one assignment due at the send of the term worth 30 points.